ccrma/music220a/README.md

-# Code Repository for Music 220A at CCRMA
+# Code Repository for Music220A

+> Music 220A: "Fundamentals of Computer-generated Sound"

-This repository is a collection of various codes for Music 220A class at CCRMA/Stanford University.
-As a collective effort from CCRMA community, Chris Chafe and Hongchan Choi are managing the repository for academic purpose.
+This repository is a collection of various codes for [Music220A](Music 220A) class at CCRMA/Stanford University.

 For more information, please visit the following site:
 * https://ccrma.stanford.edu/courses/220a/